davidhouchin/m7engine/README.md

 Under Visual Studio, it should build using the defaults as long as you add the SDL libraries.
 Compiling with debug flags is far too slow right now, so do release.
 Also, distributing this will require the msvcp and msvcr libraries associated with the Visual C++ version.
+I will try to get a VS solution up at some point to speed up the process.